-You can now apply for admission to the 22th intake of the Master’s Degree in Theory and Practice of Creative Documentary Making at the Universitat Autònoma de Barcelona (UAB), which will begin in October 2019.
+You can now apply for admission to the 22th intake of the Master’s Degree in Theory and Practice of Creative Documentary Making at the Universitat Autònoma de Barcelona (UAB), which will begin on 14th October 2019 and end in mid-July 2020.

 Objetive: to offer students the theoretical and practical tools to make and produce documentaries, linear or expanded, that offer a renewed look at the different aspects and problems of reality.
 And also, to train the student in everything related to the state of contemporary documentary in the industrial and academic sector.